Information for companies

 Tip 2: Draw up a professional business plan

 Your business plan plays a key role in determining whether you receive financing.
 It contains key figures and serves as a basis for communicating with your business partners, investors and the bank.
-The Business Navigator is a professional tool that can assist you in preparing your business plan.

 Tip 3: Use checklists